LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ## Testing a Widget

 One of the major goals of LaxarJS is to simplify the development _and testing_ of isolated components.
-For this reason, a basic widget test has already been prepared when using `yo laxarjs:widget`.
+For this reason, a basic widget test has already been prepared when using `yo laxarjs2:widget`.

 ### Writing Spec-Tests